svenvg93/GitBook/docker/logging/grafana-alloy.md

 ### Start Alloy

+Start the Alloy container using Docker Compose:

 ```shell
 docker compose up -d
 ```

 ## Migrate from Promtail

-Alloy replaces Grafana Promtail to allow for a smooth migration Alloy has a built in migration tool which will convert your promtail configuration to a Alloy accepted format.
+Alloy replaces Grafana Promtail, providing a smooth migration path.
+Alloy includes a built-in migration tool to convert your Promtail configuration to a format accepted by Alloy.

-### Docker Volumes
+### Add Docker Volumes

-Add the following to your `docker-compose.yml`
+Update your `docker-compose.yml` to include the following volume for your Promtail configuration:

 ```yaml
 volumes:
   - /path/to/promtail-config.yaml:/promtail-config.yaml:r0
 ```

+### Restart the Docker Container
-Restart the docker container
+Restart the container with the updated configuration:

 ```shell
 docker compose up -d --force-recreate
 ```

-### Migration Command
+### Run the Migration Command

-Now we need to login to the container and run the command below to create a Alloy accepted config file based of your promtail configuration.
+Log in to the Alloy container and run the migration command to create an Alloy-accepted configuration file based on your Promtail configuration.

-Container Login
+#### Container Login
 ```shell
 docker exec -it alloy /bin/bash
 ```

+#### Run Migration Command
 ```shell
 alloy convert --source-format=promtail --output=config.alloy promtail-config.yaml
 ```

+#### Copy the Configuration
-As we are inside the docker container we need to grab the content of the config file and copy it to the config file we created earlier.
+While inside the Docker container, display the content of the new config file:

 ```shell
 cat config.alloy
 ```

-Copy the content and past it in your existing `config.alloy` configuration file.

-Leave the container by the **exit** command.
+Copy the content and paste it into your existing `config.alloy` configuration file.
+Exit the container by typing exit.

+Clean Up and Recreate the Container

-In the `docker-compose.yml` remove the volume for the `promtail-config.yaml` and recreate the container.
+Remove the volume for `promtail-config.yaml` from `docker-compose.yml` and recreate the container:

 ```shell
 docker compose up -d --force-recreate